64nYm3d3/CheatSheet/Security/networks/PacketFiltering.md

 ipchains -A int-ext -j REJECT
 ~~~

+The first line adds the ability for connections on port 80 (www) to be accepted and pass from the internal interface to the external interface.
+It is added to the int-ext chain (sometimes referred to as the access control list).
+Line two acts as a catch that rejects all other packets.

+Even though its an extremely simplified example, it illustrates a few important popints.
+First, for a packet to pass, it must be be explicitly defined in the rules.
+Second, its a good idea to have a "catch all" rule for handling the unexpected.

+# Limitations

+Packet filters do not inspect the payload of the packet.
+They do not read the data and make decisions based on the contents.
+Dangerous forms of permissaible traffic may pass through the filter undetected based on the contents.
+DA virus in an e-mail attachment will pass id SMTP/POP connections are allowed.

+Packet filters are not stateful and will not remember a packet once it's passed.
+Conversation streams cannot be reconstructe to determine if a connection attempt is malicious (tcpdump might help ;p)  As a result, an assault based upon some packet fragmentation scheme, is difficult to prevent using a packet filter only.

+Packet filtering does not deal well with the quirks of certain protocols.
+FTP is a good example of this.
+The FTP command stream is established on port 21/TCP and the data stream is on port 20/TCP.
+The client uses random high TCP ports.
+The data connection from the ftp server has a source port of 20 and tries to connect to a high destination port number.There are ways around this, but the best all-around solution seemsto be an FTP proxy server.

+# Applications of packet filtering

+A packet filtering device can be te first-line of defense in the networkand used to block in-bound packets of specific types from ever reaching the protected network.
+This is known as ingress filtering.
+Although not a robust firewall, it can be used to reduce the load on the proxy or application firewall.

 ---
 This is a modified and expanded upon GIAC paper I made for personal use.